2026 Leapmotor C10 review | A large family SUV for the price of a small one

 Anyway, while Leapmotor is a new and unknown brand in the UK, it’s reassuring to know that Stellantis owns 51% of the company.
 Stellantis is the huge car maker that was formed when Peugeot, Citroen, Fiat and many other brands merged a few years ago, so it’s got serious car-making knowledge and European heritage.
 And it’s Stellantis that’s actually launching and selling Leapmotor vehicles in European markets.

-• The C10 has a standard heat pump, which helps with more efficient running in winter.
+• The C10 has a standard heat pump, even in the Hybrid EV version, which helps with more efficient running in winter.
 It also gets vehicle-to-load (also known as vehicle-to-device) charging so that you can power any of your devices from the car’s high voltage battery.
 Useful for powering that portable fridge when you’re on a camping trip.

 Vicky Parrott